NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

 ## Nextflow on a shared HPC Cluster

 Nextflow acts as a middle layer between the user and the job scheduler Slurm.
-Nextflow v24.04.0 and newer offers native support for job array for grid schedulers, but it's an "experimental" feature as stated on their doc and still under development.
+Nextflow v24.04.0 and newer offers native support for job arrays for grid schedulers, but it's an "experimental" feature as stated on their doc and still under development.

 Terms:
 - Process vs. Task
 - Main job vs. Child job
 - Job array, main job vs. Sub job, array job

-Below is an example for how a multi-step Nextflow-based workflow interacts with Slurm.
+Below is an example of how a multi-step Nextflow-based workflow interacts with Slurm.
 Source: [USRSE'25 paper](https://zenodo.org/records/17118383)

 <img src="./figures/fig2_sequence.png" alt="image info" width="50%">